openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/tips-and-tricks.md

   disks: ["aio:///tmp/disk1.img?blk_size=4096"]
 ```

-The examples shown seek to create a pool using a file named "disk1.img", located in the /var/tmp directory of the Replicated Storage container's file system, as its member disk device.
-For this operation to succeed, the file must already exist on the specified path \(which should be FULL path to the file\) and this path must be accessible by the Replicated Storage pod instance running on the corresponding node.
+The examples shown seek to create a pool using a file named "disk1.img", located in the /var/tmp directory of the IO engine container's file system, as its member disk device.
+For this operation to succeed, the file must already exist on the specified path \(which should be FULL path to the file\) and this path must be accessible by the IO engine pod instance running on the corresponding node.

 The aio:/// schema requires no other parameters but optionally, "blk\_size" may be specified.
 Block size accepts a value of either 512 or 4096, corresponding to the emulation of either a 512-byte or 4kB sector size device.
 If this parameter is omitted the device defaults to using a 512-byte sector size.